noid23/rpi-timelapse/README.md

 ## sunset-timelapse.sh

-Requires ffmpeg and libcamera-apps.
+Requires `ffmpeg` and `libcamera-apps`.
 Script will make a timelapse video based off photos taken by the camera device.
 You can specifiy a time interval for when photos will be taken (in seconds) and a duration for how long to run (in minutes).
 Once the pictures are taken, ffmpeg will stitch them into a video for your enjoyment

 Usage:
 ```